Research and Internships

 Internships turn into paid employment after graduation for many students in the Washington DC program.

-Dozens of exciting internships in all subject areas are available year-round through our Washington DC Scholars’ Program.
+In addition to internship opportunities close to home, dozens of exciting internships in all subject areas are available year-round through our Washington DC Scholars’ Program.
 Recent placements:

 - Washington Office on Latin America (foreign policy advocation)